raganwald/javascript-allonge/README.md

 ### Hey, I have a great way to make money with this.

 Go for it, you are free to make commercial use of the work.
 For example, you could host it on your site and make money from ads, or write a JS tool and use the book as part of the help content.
 It's all good, just follow the [license terms][license].
-It is technically possible to create an identical clone of the book on LeanPub.
-I do not prohibit this activity, but I do ask you as a personal favour to ask yourself whether you could do *even better*, for instance to add value by adding your own annotations, expansions, and commentary.
-I'd love to see an "Annotated JavaScript Allongé."

-I'd also love to see translations, editions with large print, or anything else that brings something new to the world.
-Many people have asked for a hard-copy version.
-Who will be the first to set up shop on lulu.com?

 ### I found a typo/error!
 Can I email you about it?

-Thanks, but my email inbox is a disaster zone.
-Let's treat the book like OSS.
-In order of my preference, you should:

-1. Create an [issue], fork the repo, fix the issue, and then send me a [pull request][pull].
-(Best!!)
-2. Fork the repo, fix things to your satisfaction, and then send me a [pull request][pull].
-(Better!)
-3. Create an [issue].
-(Good.)

-If you have emailed me and I haven't replied, I've probably declared email bankruptcy and lost your email.
-Sorry, please create an [issue].
+This book is no longer actively maintained.
+But you might want to see if the error has been fixed in the ["Six Edition][ja6].
 Thanks!

 [license]: http://creativecommons.org/licenses/by-sa/3.0/deed.en_US "Creative Commons Attribution-ShareAlike 3.0 Unported License"
 [issue]: https://github.com/raganwald/javascript-allonge/issues